 How often did I long to gather your children together, just as a hen gathers her chickens under her wings, but you were not willing!
-(Matthew 23:37b ULT) How often I wanted to protect you, but you refused!
+(Matthew 23:37b ULT) ....
+Next we recommend you learn about:

 Metaphor (UTA PDF)

 Biblical Imagery - Common Patterns (UTA PDF)

 Referenced in: Mark 1:10; Mark 4:26; Mark 6:34; Mark 8:24; Mark 10:15; Mark 13:34

 Statements - Other Uses

 Description

 Normally statements are used to give information.
 Sometimes they are used in the Bible for other functions.

 Reason This Is a Translation Issue

 This page answers the question: What other uses are there for statements?

 In order to understand this topic, it would be good to read: